Sky-Captain-13/foundry/token-tooltip/README.md

 ## Token Tooltip Update Notes
 **Version**: 1.2.2
 * Added support for the Observant feat.
-Simple include a feature named Observant on your character sheet, and token tooltip will automatically add +5 to your passive perception and investigation scores in the tooltip.
+Simply include a feature named Observant on your character sheet, and token tooltip will automatically add +5 to your passive perception and investigation scores in the tooltip.

 **Version**: 1.2.1
 * Fixed temphp showing up as NaN after being deleted from the character sheet.